commonsguy/cwac-merge/README.markdown

 Version
 -------
-This is version 0.1 of this module, meaning it is pretty darn new.
+This is version v0.2.0 of this module, meaning it is slowly progressing towards respectability.

 Demo
 ----
-In the `com.commonsware.cwac.merge.demo` package you will find a sample activity that demonstrates the use of `MergeAdapter`.
+In the `demo/` sub-project you will find a sample activity that demonstrates the use of `MergeAdapter`.

 Note that when you build the JAR via `ant jar`, the sample